aarant/gen3tools/jpn.md

 ## Aqua Grunt
 - !Tackle, !Tackle, !Tackle
-- Poochyena outspeeds if Mudkip is Brave, Relaxed, Quiet or Sassy
+- Poochyena outspeeds if Mudkip is Brave, Relaxed, Quiet or Sassy, or has less than 6 Speed IVs
 - (0, 2, 0, 0, 0, 2)

 ## Youngster Josh